Active Perception Agent for Omnimodal Audio-Video Understanding: Introduction

 Specifically, we construct a comprehensive library of tools categorized into three distinct sets: (1) Video tools, (2) Audio tools, and (3) Event tools.
 The \emph{video toolset} enables global captioning and general visual QA, while also allowing for the analysis of specific temporal windows at higher sampling rates to support more fine-grained understanding.
 The \emph{audio toolset} incorporates audio captioning and detailed QA capabilities, complemented by timestamped automatic speech recognition (ASR) for precise speech grounding.
 Within the \emph{event toolset}, we propose a novel \emph{audio-based event localization} strategy.
 This mechanism empowers the agent to autonomously query and temporally localize events across the entire audio stream, establishing temporal anchors for subsequent fine-grained analysis.
 By synthesizing the capabilities of distinct MLLMs, our agent adaptively leverages their complementary strengths to facilitate joint, fine-grained analysis, utilizing cross-modal corroboration to maximize audio-visual comprehension performance.

-Extensive experiments show that OmniAgent achieves the \textit{best} accuracy on all audio-video understanding benchmarks, surpassing the state-of-the-art open-source and closed-source models, such as Qwen3-Omni-30B~\cite{xu2025qwen3} and Gemini2.5-Flash~\cite{comanici2025gemini}, by a significant margin of 10-20\% accuracy.
+Extensive experiments show that OmniAgent achieves the \textit{best} accuracy on several audio-video understanding benchmarks, surpassing the state-of-the-art open-source and closed-source models, such as Qwen3-Omni-30B~\cite{xu2025qwen3} and Gemini2.5-Flash~\cite{comanici2025gemini}, by a significant margin of 10-20\% accuracy without training.

 The main contributions of this work are: \begin{itemize} \item We introduce \emph{OmniAgent}, a novel agent-based framework tailored for comprehensive audio-video understanding.
 Employing an active perception strategy, it dynamically modulates attention between auditory and visual modalities, and, via a self-reflective mechanism, solves the cross-modal alignment problem. \item We construct a comprehensive modality-specific toolkit and introduce an audio-guided event localization algorithm designed to facilitate \emph{fine-grained cross-modal reasoning}. \item Experimental results on several audio-video understanding benchmarks show that OmniAgent achieves the new SoTA, with significant accuracy improvement compared with open-source and closed-source models. \end{itemize}